 What is Aspartame?

-Aspartame is a kind of artificial sweetener created in 1965.
-It’s usually promoted as NutraSweet or AminoSweet.
-Since the FDA approved it for consumption in 1974, Aspartame took over as subject of a number of controversies and web hoaxes.
-One concerned a long e-mail declaring aspartame leads to “methanol toxicity”, systemic lupus, vertigo, as well as other side effects.
+Aspartame is an artificial sweetener that was created in 1965.
+It is usually promoted as NutraSweet or AminoSweet.
+Since the FDA approved it for consumption in 1974, Aspartame has been the subject of a number of controversies and web hoaxes.
+One of these hoaxes concerned a long e-mail declaring that aspartame leads to “methanol toxicity”, systemic lupus, vertigo, as well as other side effects.

 Myth #1: It Produces Excess Weight

-There are scientific studies that disprove the assumed link between gaining weight and Aspartame.
-Studies conducted in 1997 and 1989 revealed Aspartame does not enhance weight gain, and helps facilitate weight control in multidisciplinary weight loss programs.
+There are scientific studies written that disprove the assumed link between gaining weight and Aspartame.
+A study conducted in 1997 revealed that Aspartame does not enhance weight gain.
+Another study, conducted in 1989, found that Aspartame helps facilitate weight control in multidisciplinary weight loss programs.

 Myth #2: It has Ill Effects on Lactation and Pregnancy

-There are numerous myths about pregnancy and Aspartame on the web.
-Several declare it can affect the amount of milk produced by expecting mothers, or that creates women to produce breast milk containing substances hazardous for newborns.
+Aspartame is an artificial sweetener used in many food and beverage products.
+Although there are many myths about pregnancy and Aspartame on the web, there is no scientific evidence to support any of these claims.
+Some websites claim that aspartame can affect the amount of milk produced by expecting mothers, or that it creates women to produce breast milk containing substances hazardous for newborns.
 Others say it boosts the probability of women giving birth to kids with brain damages.
+However, there is no scientific evidence to support any of these claims.

-Numerous legitimate agencies (including the FDA, Council on Scientific Affairs of the American Medical Association, and American Academy of Pediatrics Committee on Nutrition) disproved these claims about aspartame pregnancy risks and agreed it is risk-free for pregnant or breastfeeding ladies and their newborns.
+Many say that aspartame could be harmful to pregnant or breastfeeding women and their newborns.
+The FDA, Council on Scientific Affairs of the American Medical Association, and American Academy of Pediatrics Committee on Nutrition all say that these claims are not true.
+They confirm that aspartame is safe for pregnant or breastfeeding women and their newborns.

 Myth #3: It is a Carcinogen

-There are claims that aspartame is a carcinogen, or a material that creates cancer.
+Studies conducted by the FDA and EPFA have found that aspartame is not a carcinogen.
+However, some people still claim that it is.
 The American Cancer Society conducted studies on this issue, and located no data to prove aspartame’s link to cancer or tumor growth.
-Scientific studies conducted by the FDA and European Food Safety Authority (EFSA) developed related final results.

 Myth #4: It Causes (or Worsens) Epilepsy